precocity/gcp-retail-workshop-2018/ingestion/README.md

 <img src="assets/DataFlow-CustomerLoad-JobsPage.png" width="500px"/>

 **Step 6:** Now, let's go ahead and kick off other Dataflow jobs to load the rest of the tables.
 There's a helper script which has all the `gcloud` commands to kick off the batch load process for the rest of the tables.
+The script will run in the background firing off waves of batch jobs and write output to a file named "nohup.out"

 ```
 cd ~/gcp-retail-workshop-2018/ingestion